Who may audition?

 What orchestras can I audition for?

-GTCYS has eight academic-year orchestras, which range from very beginning to highly advanced.
+GTCYS has eight academic-year orchestras, which range from beginning to pre-professional.
 They are, in order of proficiency:

-Philharmonia East and Philharmonia West (strings only): GTCYS’ entry-level, strings-only orchestra which focuses on basics of ensemble playing and listening skills.
-Students are typically in grades 3 – 7 and there are two different rehearsal locations for students who live in the east or west metro.
+Philharmonia West: (strings only): GTCYS’ entry-level, strings-only orchestra which focuses on basics of ensemble playing and listening skills.
+Students are typically in grades 3 – 7.
 Conducted by Mary Sorlie.
+Rehearses in Edina.

 Concert Orchestra: an advanced orchestra which performs original classical repertoire and focuses on advanced technique and musicianship.
 Students are typically in grades 8 – 11.
 Conducted by Benjamin Klemme.